pedroheck/spark-basics/README.md

 # spark-basics
-A repo for getting to know Spark for data science.
+A repo for getting to know Spark focused on data science.
 It has learning purposes only.